ChilliConnect/Samples/readme.md

 ### ChilliConnectExample

 ChilliConnectExample is a standalone project that shows how the built in Http and Json libraries provided by Unreal can be used to invoke the ChilliConnect API directly.
+To run the sample, add your own Game Token to the `ChilliConnect.cpp` file.

 ## C++